 Tell your employer

 You can start off by telling your employer about it.
-This is completely up to you of course but if you know that you have anxiety disorder, then by telling your employer not only will you be able to ask for the right accommodations but you will also be able to educate people on this sensitive subject that they might not be familiar with.
+This is completely up to you of course but if you know that you have anxiety disorder, then by telling your employer not only will you be able to ask for the right accommodations but you will also be able to educate people on this sensitive subject and how to deal with it in the workplace, that they might not be familiar with.

 Tell someone you trust in the workplace